 In what Levite division was Abijah?

 In the Bible, the course of Abijah was the eighth of the consecrated divisions (1Chronicles 24:10).
-Consequently, David coordinated the clerics (and the Levites) into 24 courses (1Chronicles 24:1-31).
+Consequently, David coordinated the clerics (and the Levites) (1Chronicles 24:1-31).
 Abijah in 1Chronicles 24:10 is a similar course as Abia of Luke 1:5.
 Zacharias was administering in the Temple as indicated by when the eighth division served out its liability.

 - It was not God’s motivation that Abijah ought to reign in his dad’s stead in the privileged position of Israel.
 In any case, having shown the great work of God.
 He ought to be “detracted from the evil to come” (Isaiah 57:1).
-Thus “Abijah the child of Jeroboam fell debilitated.”
+Thus, “Abijah the child of Jeroboam fell debilitated.”

 It isn’t rare to find in Scripture that God takes up the most far-fetched for His approval.
 Men couldn’t have ever picked Jacob in inclination to Esau.
-Nor would they have anticipated that God should take more time for a gift like Rahab the whore.
+Nor would they have anticipated that God should take more time for a gift like Rahab the hustler.
 The hoodlum on the cross, or the mistreating Saul of Tarsus.